 Janice D. Gobert

-Gobert studied psychology during her undergraduate years with a deep focus on experimental and cognitive psychology.
-Propelled by her interest in learning how people understand visually rich diagrams, she went on to pursue her master’s and Doctorate in Cognitive Science.
-Gobert believes that education has the potential to be a great equalizer and aims to further her goal of deeply investing in future citizens.
-She currently teaches Psychology of Learning and Inquiry II and constantly looks to bring her students to the cutting edge of what technology can offer them for their research and future career goals.
-Gobert considers teachers’ love and implementation of her technology to be one of her most significant professional achievements.
+Dr. Gobert studied psychology during her undergraduate years with a deep focus on experimental and cognitive psychology.
+Propelled by her interest in learning how people understand visually-rich diagrams in the sciences and engineering, she went on to pursue her master’s (at McGill University) and Doctorate (at University of Toronto) in Cognitive Science.
+She believes that educational technology undergirded by AI has the potential to be a great equalizer for students and aims to further her goal of deeply investing in future citizens.
+She currently teaches Psychology of Learning, How People Learn, and Inquiry II and constantly looks to offer her students the cutting edge in technology to enhance their research and future career goals.
+Dr. Gobert considers teachers’ love and implementation of her technology to be one of her most significant professional achievements.
+As of September 2025, Inq-ITS has been used in 50 states and 104 countries.

 • B.A. in Psychology, Laurentian University (1985)